 Overview of SFSP sites

-A site (or meal site) is a location where children actually eat their meals.
+A site (or meal site) is a location where children eat their meals in a congregate setting.
 Sites may be located in a variety of settings, including schools, recreation centers, playgrounds, parks, churches, community centers, day camps, residential summer camps, housing projects, and migrant centers, or on Indian reservations.

 What are a Site's Responsibilities?